Tamiresdsantos/Tamiresdsantos/README.md

 -
 - 👀 I’m interested in ...Frond-end
 -
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...HTML,CSS E JAVASCRIPT

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...